 When we decided to create our sunken brick patio (HERE) one thing that I really wanted to add was a wooden arbor entrance from the garden.
 Our wooden arbor does a wonderful job of making this outdoor space feel more like an outdoor room.
-This simple wooden arbor only took a few hours to make and was free because we used scrap wood from the deck that we took down (HERE) and wood left over from creating our wood retaining wall (HERE).
+Plus it looks beautiful with our clematis vine trailing on it!

 *this post contains affiliate links for more info check out our disclosure here*